-While M. natalensis is considered the primary host species of LASV, 10 further rodent species have been identified as acutely or previously infected with LASV in endemic regions14,17–19.
+While M. natalensis is considered the primary reservoir species of LASV, 10 further small-mammal species have been identified as acutely or previously infected with LASV in endemic regions14,17–19.
 The contribution of these additional species to pathogen transmission into human populations - and their role in viral transmission or maintenance within their species communities - remains unclear.
-In species-rich environments, both direct and indirect contact among rodents may result in incidental infections of non-reservoir species, which are subsequently detected through surveillance.
-Incidental infections of non-primary host species may have little impact on viral transmission or maintenance20.
+In species-rich environments, both direct and indirect contact among small-mammals may result in incidental infections of non-reservoir species, which are subsequently detected through surveillance.
+Incidental infections of non-primary reservoir species may have little impact on viral transmission or maintenance20.
 Alternatively, these species could facilitate the transfer of LASV across landscapes, linking geographically isolated M. natalensis populations and causing reintroduction of the virus into reservoir species populations21,22.
+To account for this uncertainty we refer to M. natalensis as the primary reservoir species and other small-mammal species previously found to be infected as hosts.
 Increasing recognition of multi-species host systems in zoonoses underscores the importance of expanding surveillance efforts to the wider community in which the host resides to better understand pathogen prevalence and dynamics23,24.

-Host network structure is a key determinant of pathogen dynamics.
-Pathogens are more likely to persist in dense, well-connected networks where frequency dependent transmission dominates25.
-In contrast, pathogens with limited environmental transmission are likely to become isolated in fragmented or discontinuous networks26–28.
-Networks that contain nodes (i.e., individual humans or rodents) with high node betweenness — nodes which stand between other nodes, acting as crucial focal points between other nodes — can significantly influence pathogen transmission and maintenance, especially in discontinuous networks where they may be the only linkage between network subcomponents (i.e., super-spreaders)29,30.
-While the removal of these high-betweenness nodes can fragment the network and interrupt pathogen transmission, the presence of infectious high-betweenness nodes can enhance pathogen spread through the entire network due to their connections with a greater number of individuals than average31.
-Moreover, the rate of transmission following a contact event is influenced by host competence and the type of contact (e.g., inter-specific or intra-specific)32,33.
-An understanding of the composition of rodent contact networks in LASV-endemic regions has not been systematically reported and could offer valuable insights into potential transmission networks, even in the absence of direct observation of transmission events.
-Previous studies have provided general descriptions of rodent populations but these cannot be readily translated into detailed contact networks16,34,35.
-Ethical concerns regarding the release of potentially infectious individuals into human communities limit the feasibility of capture-mark-release experiments, which are otherwise effective for directly observing contact networks among tagged individuals.
+Understanding the structure of small-mammal contact networks in LASV-endemic regions may offer valuable insight into transmission potential, even in the absence of direct observations of infection.
+While prior studies have described rodent diversity and abundance, these do not capture interaction patterns relevant for pathogen spread16,25,26.
+Spatial proximity can be used as a proxy for potential contact and, when analysed as networks, can help identify structural features, such as connectivity, inter- and intra-specific mixing, and network fragmentation that influence pathogen transmission.
+In contexts where direct behavioural observation or tagging of individuals is infeasible, such as post-Ebola Sierra Leone, proximity-based approaches provide a pragmatic alternative to infer likely transmission pathways27.

-Small-mammal communities in LASV-endemic regions are structured along anthropogenic land use gradients14,36.
-As such, the risk of Lassa fever outbreaks in human populations is expected to correlate with these gradients6,37,38.
-Within human-dominated land use types, the prevalence of typically synanthropic rodent hosts of LASV is anticipated to be higher due to increased food availability, shelter, and reduced predation pressure39–41.
-These factors influence rodent abundance and population dynamics which in turn may promote greater pathogen persistence, as observed in several other rodent-associated zoonosis systems42–44.
+Small-mammal communities in LASV-endemic regions are structured along anthropogenic land use gradients14,28.
+As such, the risk of Lassa fever outbreaks in human populations is expected to correlate with these gradients6,29,30.
+Within human-dominated land use types, the prevalence of typically synanthropic rodent hosts of LASV is anticipated to be higher due to increased food availability, shelter, and reduced predation pressure31–33.
+These factors influence rodent abundance and population dynamics which in turn may promote greater pathogen persistence, as observed in several other rodent-associated zoonosis systems34–36.
 Understanding how rodent contact networks, like rodent occurrence and abundance, vary along these anthropogenic gradients could reveal potentially distinct pathogen transmission networks in different habitats.
 We hypothesize that rodent contact rates and the associated pathogen transmission networks, are greater in human-dominated habitats where resources are concentrated.